Mvillarreal88/COVID-ETL/README.md

 Our second data set was sourced from <a href="https://covidactnow.org/?s=23261246" target="_blank" style="color:#DDA0DD">CovidActNow</a> which contains vaccination progress by states across the United States.
 We wanted to see how vaccination rates are effecting hospitalization rates.

-The third data set provided the number of COVID-19 deaths reported by individual states in the U.S. Current data was provided in a .json file by <a href="https://ourworldindata.org/covid-deaths" target="_blank" style="color:#DDA0DD">OurWorldInData</a>.
+The third data set provided the number of COVID-19 deaths reported by individual states in the U.S. Current data was obtained in a .json file from <a href="https://ourworldindata.org/covid-deaths" target="_blank" style="color:#DDA0DD">OurWorldInData</a>.

 <h2 style="color:#87CEEB">Transformation</h2>